mdjmplugin/mobile-dj-manager/readme.txt

 * Variable pricing is possible for individual (or grouped) months of the year
 * Settings for Packages and Addons have been moved to *MDJM -> Settings -> Events -> Packages & Add-ons*

+**Travel Data**

+* Added options to automatically add travel costs to overall event cost
+* Define cost per mile/kilometer
+* Select not to add costs if under specified distance
+* Costs are determined from events primary employee address (if stored), otherwise a default address specified in settings
+* Generation of URL to Google Maps to view directions to event
+* [Content Tags](http://mdjm.co.uk/docs/content-tags/ "Content Tags") added to output travel data including cost, distance, directions and time

 **Tweaks**

+* Add songs to playlist from within admin
 * Added System Info data under *MDJM->tools*.
 May be requested during support requests
 * New upgrade procedures.
 Initiated via Ajax and informative whilst running
 * Removed deprecated Playlists custom DB table